 GASB Statement No. 45 requires employers to record other postemployment benefits (OPEB) expense for their contractually required contributions to the OPEB plan.
 DPL has complied with GASB 45 by recording OPEB expense based on the statutorial determined contribution rate of the Fund.
 DPL's OPEB liability is incorporated into the contribution amount.
 It is the understanding of the management of DPL that the statutorial determined contribution rate of the Fund incorporates both the pension liability and the OPEB liability.
-GASB 45 also requires detailed disclosure of information related to the OPEB plan and DPL management was unable to obtain this information from the Fund financial report.
-DPL management is unable to obtain the required disclosures and is of the opinion that such information must be obtained from the Fund.
+GASB 45 also requires detailed disclosure of information related to the OPEB plan and DPL management is unable to obtain this information from the Fund financial report.
+DPL management is obtained from the Fund.
 It is the position of the management of DPL that the Fund is solely responsible for disclosure of OPEB information.